leodunadan/IntrotoIM/README.md

 I went through the tutorials, but couldnt make it work in my own code.
 I was running out of time and for the purposes of submitting a working assignment I went back to the simple code that does either one or the other.

+##### Resources

+I used this tutorial for the "Happy Birthday" music notes https://create.arduino.cc/projecthub/jsheng/happy-birthday-lights-and-sounds-1745cd